IvanPerez9/MyShell/README.md

 <b>[EN]</b> Second project of Operating Systems.
 The implemented minishell pretends to works as the original.The idea is to provide a basic personal minishell.

-## Compilación // How to compile this proyect:
+## Compilación // How to compile this project:

 <b>[ESP]</b>
 Usamos Wall y Wextra como opciones de gcc para filtar y habilitar los warnings de todo tipo.